-Depending on the capabilities of the candidate, eight or more library research exercises will be set beginning in the first term (Michaelmas) that involve the use of classical reference texts or examine linguistic theory and methodologies.
+Depending on the capabilities of the candidate, eight or more library research exercises will be set beginning in the first term (Michaelmas) that involve the use of classical reference texts.
 The classical reference texts were originally written in Chinese and many have been translated into modern Korean.